-And then there are the truly hidden dangers that come with the job: health.
+The truly hidden dangers that come with the job, health risks, are magnified for police officers.
 Numerous reports, including a comprehensive study by the University of Buffalo School of Public Health and Health Professionals, have identified significant links between police officers' jobs and their own health.

 By some estimates, somewhere between 120 and 150 police officers commit suicide each year, at a rate of about 17 suicides per 100,000 officers, 1.5 times higher than the rate of the general population and nearly triple the number of officers killed by criminals each year.

 So why would anyone want to be a police officer?
-The fact of the matter is that despite the dangers that come with the job, they can all be overcome.
-Mental fortitude, physical strength, a healthy spiritual life and the soft skills and hard skills necessary to make every citizen encounter successful are accessible through training, reflection, and caution.
+The fact of the matter is, the dangers of the job can be overcome.
+Mental fortitude, physical strength, a healthy spiritual life, and the soft and hard skills necessary to make every citizen encounter successful are accessible through training, reflection, and caution.

 The policing profession offers an opportunity to help others and to make a difference.
 It fills a void in the world, where individuals are willing to make sacrifices in order to serve a greater cause: the safety and well-being of our society as a whole.

 Our world needs guardians to protect each other from the dangers we all face, and the law-enforcement profession offers the opportunity to be a part of something more important than the self.
 In the end, despite the dangers, a job in law enforcement is more than worth the risk for the well-qualified officer.